andieroid/robprog/README.md

 b) To start the required RVIZ configuration, *in a new tab* type: roslaunch uol_cmp9767m_tutorial topo_nav.launch.
 Once this is running, you need to open the *modified* .rviz config file that contains a map; this is called topo_nav.rviz, found in /CMP9767M/uol_cmp9767m_tutorial/config/topo_nav.rviz.

 <img src="https://github.com/andieroid/robprog/blob/main/grape_counter/scripts/images/selecting-the-modified-config-file.png">
-This modified config provides the robot with a map that allows it to navigate around the vine.  thius is what you should see now:
+This modified config provides the robot with a map that allows it to navigate around the vine; this is what you should see now:

 <img src="https://github.com/andieroid/robprog/blob/main/grape_counter/scripts/images/rviz-launched.png">